jberkel/sms-backup-plus/README.md

 #### <a name="whatsapp-does-not-get-backed-up">I enabled the WhatsApp backup, but my messages don't get backed up!</a>

-WhatsApp backups are no longer officially supported.
+WhatsApp backups are no longer supported.
 See [WhatsApp Support](#whatsapp-support).

 #### <a name="faq-untrusted-certificate">I get the error "Trust anchor for certification path not found"</a>